baongnhinhu/Power-BI/Introduction to Preparing and Modeling Data/README.md

 - Renamed queries and columns with suitable names.
 - Changed columns' data types
 - Removed NULL values in all datasets

+### Step 3: Create Your Date Table

+You'll need to create a continuous table that covers each full calendar year in the sales data set (starting on January 1st and ending on December 31st.
+In addition, the table should include:
+- Calendar month name and number
+- Calendar year
+- Fiscal period
+- Fiscal year
+- Fiscal quarter -Quarter - FY (e.g., Q1 - FY2021)

+Seven Sages' Fiscal year begins on October 1st and runs until September 30th.
+A transaction on Sept 20th 2020 would fall in FY 2020, but a transaction on October 20th would land in FY 2021